Cycling the Col de Joux Plane

 The fastest official climb is a whopping 32 minutes and 50 seconds, a time posted by Marco Pantani back in 1997.

-Cycling The Col de Joux Plane – From Samoens
+Cycling The Col De Joux Plane – From Samoens

-Samoens to La Combe au Fle
+Samoens To La Combe Au Fles

 The 2023 Etape du Tour will see riders cycling the Col de Joux Plane from Samoens, to the south.
 This southern ascent is 13km averaging 7.5% but it’s the final half that ramps up to provide a gruelling finale.